Shopify/polaris/polaris.shopify.com/content/new-design-language/index.md

 We are **actively developing** this release and will continue to make breaking changes to the beta release until September.
 Our main areas of focus, listed below, will undergo **significant changes**.
-Additionally, we may identify other areas that require modifications to ensure the best possible stable release which are not mentioned yet.
+To ensure the best possible version 12, Polaris may also make breaking changes to other areas not yet listed.

 Areas we are actively working on: